A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: Norms and energies

-Before comparing the strength of the energies and the norms, we first provide the following simple elliptic estimate, which allows us to recover estimates for the top-order derivatives of the linearized lapse.
+Before comparing the strength of the energies and the norms, we first provide the following simple elliptic estimate, which will allow us to derive estimates for the top-order derivatives of the linearized lapse.